Nissan Skyline GT-R: Fifth generation (1999–2002)

 With the exception of the carbon fibre bonnet, the standard trim level GT-R also received these updates.
-A total of 18 V·Spec II N1 were built.
-A total of 1855 V·Spec II were built for Japan, with an additional 2 being sold for the New Zealand market.
-The V·Spec N1 was replaced with the V·Spec II N1.
-The same changes applied to the V·Spec N1 were applied to the V·Spec II N1, with the exception of the V·Spec II carbon bonnet which was now unpainted.
+A total of 18 V·spec II N1 were built.
+A total of 1855 V·spec II were built for Japan, with an additional 2 being sold for the New Zealand market.
+The V·spec N1 was replaced with the V·spec II N1.
+The same changes applied to the V·spec N1 were applied to the V·spec II N1, with the exception of the V·spec II carbon bonnet which was now unpainted.

-In May 2001, the M·Spec was introduced.
-It was based on the V-Spec II, but had special "Ripple control" dampers, revised suspension set up, stiffer rear sway bar and a leather interior with heated front seats.
-The 'M' on the M·Spec stood for Mizuno who is the chief engineer of Nissan.
+In May 2001, the M·spec was introduced.
+It was based on the V-spec II, but had special "Ripple control" dampers, revised suspension set up, stiffer rear sway bar and a leather interior with heated front seats.
+The 'M' on the M·spec stood for Mizuno who is the chief engineer of Nissan.
 The only other change was the removal of the carbon fibre bonnet which was replaced with the standard aluminium bonnet.

-In February 2002, Nissan launched a final production model of the R34 GT-R called the Skyline GT-R V·Spec II Nür and the Skyline GT-R M·Spec Nür.
+In February 2002, Nissan launched a final production model of the R34 GT-R called the Skyline GT-R V·spec II Nür and the Skyline GT-R M·spec Nür, which were based on the V-spec II N1.
 The Nür was named after the famous German Nürburgring racetrack, where the Skyline was developed.

-In total, 1,003 units of the R34 GT-R Nür were produced.
-718 were V·Spec II Nürs and 285 were M·Spec Nürs.
+In total, 1,003 units of the R34 GT-R Nür were built for Japan.
+718 were V·spec II Nürs and 285 were M·spec Nürs.
 The Nür model featured an improved RB26DETT based on the N1 racing engine.
 The standard turbochargers were upgraded to larger versions with a slight increase in boost and the ceramic blades were replaced with steel versions.
 This has increased lag, but the turbo's durability was improved while being able to handle a bigger boost increase.
-The V·Spec II Nür is based on the regular V·Spec II model, and the M·Spec Nür was based on the regular M·Spec model.
+The V·spec II Nür is based on the regular V·spec II model, and the M·spec Nür was based on the regular M·spec model.

 Other than the addition of the Nür engine, the Nür models also included a different colour of stitching on the interior trim, as well as a speedometer reading up to 300 km/h, gold valve covers instead of red and a gold VIN plate instead of silver.
-Due to Japanese car industry norms at the time, the car was advertised as having 206 kW but it actually had over 246 kW when it left the factory.
+Due to Japanese car industry norms for the passenger vehicles at the time, the car was advertised as having 206 kW but it actually had over 246 kW when it left the factory.

 In 1999, during Nissan's testing session at the Nürburgring Nordscheleife.
-The car set a unofficial lap time of 7:52 minutes around the track, driven by Nissan's test driver Kazuo Shimizu.
+The car set an unofficial lap time of 7:52 minutes around the track, driven by Nissan's test driver Kazuo Shimizu.
 The car broke the Skyline GT-R R33's record, which was the fastest production vehicle around the track.